auraecosystem/jlab.org/source/cicd.rst

 Pushing to Docker Hub with Kaniko
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To push your Docker image to Docker Hub using Kaniko in GitLab CI/CD, you can modify your ``.gitlab-ci.yml`` file as follows:
+To push your container image to Docker Hub using Kaniko in GitLab CI/CD, you can modify your ``.gitlab-ci.yml`` file as follows:

 .. code-block:: yaml